erichategekimana/CodingLabGroup24_PLP_II/README.md

 # Student Progress Tracker

-A web-based application for tracking student progress, designed for schools.
+A CLI based application for tracking student progress, designed for schools.
 The app allows instructors, parents, and students to manage, monitor, and communicate about student performance efficiently.

 ---